benvaljean/benvaljean.github.io/_posts/2008-05-29-SQL_Clustering_(Database_Server).markdown

 SQL Server and File Services), but others must use an active/passive configuration (e.g., Exchange Server).

-A key part of an NT cluster is the shared-storage subsystem.
+A key part of cluster is the shared-storage subsystem.
 The external storage devices must be based on SCSI.
 The connections to the devices can be based on either SCSI or SCSI over fibre channel (the cluster uses SCSI commands to reserve and release devices and to reset SCSI buses)

 ### Clustering Basics